paypal/squbs/docs/http-services.md

 **Note:** The `webContext()` method as well as the `context()` method for accessing the actor context are provided by the `AbstractFlowDefinition` class.

-This provides access to the `Flow` representation of the Akka Http low-level server-side API.
-Please refer to the [Akka HTTP low-level API](http://doc.akka.io/docs/akka-http/current/java/http/server-side/low-level-server-side-api.html#streams-and-http), [Akka Streams](http://doc.akka.io/docs/akka/current/java/stream/stream-quickstart.html), and the [Http model](http://doc.akka.io/docs/akka-http/current/java/http/http-model.html#http-model-java) documentation for further information on constructing more sophisticated `Flow`s.
+This provides access to the `Flow` representation of the Akka HTTP low-level server-side API.
+Please refer to the [Akka HTTP low-level API](http://doc.akka.io/docs/akka-http/current/java/http/server-side/low-level-server-side-api.html#streams-and-http), [Akka Streams](http://doc.akka.io/docs/akka/current/java/stream/stream-quickstart.html), and the [HTTP model](http://doc.akka.io/docs/akka-http/current/java/http/http-model.html#http-model-java) documentation for further information on constructing more sophisticated `Flow`s.

 ## Service Registration